So you want to race a Superkart? Of course you do, you'd be mad not to!!!

 If you race at a short circuit event you will need to have black number plates with white numbers attached to them.
 On Long Circuit it is different and you will require only a yellow number plate 22cm x 22cm with a black diagonal cross with strokes 15cm x 2.5cm fixed to the back bumper beside the rear number plate Once you have got six signatures you can now remove your novice plates and upgrade your license to a FULL National B grade.
 You must then continue to race at National B events for a further six signatures after which you can upgrade your license to a National A grade

-All British and National Superkart Championship events on Long Circuit are run to at least National A permit so that grade of license is mandatory.
+All British Championship races are run to a national National A permit and National Superkart Championship events on Long Circuit are run to at least National B permit.

 If you have raced previously on short circuit, have a National A license and have never raced on long circuit before it is easy to transfer to competing on long circuit.
 In the first instance you will be regarded as a Long Circuit Novice and will have to attach a yellow number plate 22cm x 22cm with a black diagonal cross with strokes 15cm x 2.5cm fixed to the back bumper beside the rear number plate.
 Four signatures are then required from the MSA Steward before you can remove your novice plate.
 Unlike short circuit you will not be required to start from the back of the grid.
 Don’t forget that for long circuit you will need to wear a leather racing suit.